absmartly/absmartly-managed-component/README.md

 **Architecture**: Edge modifies HTML → Browser receives final version

 **Best for**:
-- Maximum performance and zero flicker
+- When you control the infrastructure (nginx, etc.)
-- SEO-critical pages
+- Custom routing and filtering requirements
-- When you control the infrastructure
+- Integration with existing proxies
 - Complex CSS selectors (with linkedom support)

 **How it works**: